chat-data-llc/medical_chat_performance_evaluation/README.md

 The Medical Chat model demonstrates an exceptional accuracy performance, achieving a remarkable accuracy rate of **98.1%(637/649)** on the United States Medical Licensing Sample Exam([USMLE](https://www.usmle.org/)).

 As far as our knowledge extends, this represents the highest level of performance among question-answering systems evaluated on the USMLE sample exam.
-The accompanying graph provides a visual representation of how MediSearch compares to other publicly available models.
+The accompanying graph provides a visual representation of how Medical Chat compares to other publicly available models.

 <img src="./public/USMLE_Medical_Chat_Performance.png" alt="USMLE Medical Chat Performance" width="600">